zhoupc/CNMF_E/README.md

 Installation
 =======
-Run setup.m to add OASIS function to the search path of MATLAB
+Run setup.m to add CNMF-E package to the search path of MATLAB

-`>> run_setup`
+`>> cnmfe_setup`

+CNMF-E requires [CVX](http://cvxr.com/cvx/) to denoise the extracted calcium traces.
+CNMF-E will automatically downloaded it and added it to the searching path.

 Example
 =======
-The best way of getting started is to run a demo script to analyze an example data.
+The best way of getting started is to run a demo script for analyzing an example data.

 `>> run demos/demo_endoscope.m `